pelithne/AKS-security-basics/workload-identity.md

 EOF
 ````

+#### Note: instead of using yaml-files we use inline text, for convenience.
+In a more realistic scenario, you would have created yaml-manifests and stored them under version control.

 Then create a service account in that namespace.
 Notice the annotation for *workload identity*
 ````
 cat <<EOF | kubectl apply -f -